U.S. Naval Base Subic Bay: After the war

+Korean War

 Construction of Naval Air Station Cubi Point began during the Korean War.
-The town of Banicain was demolished to build the airfield, and its residents were relocated to Olongapo.
-As Olongapo's population grew to 60,000, Filipinos requested control of the town.
-On 7 December 1959, 56,000 acre of land with electrical, telephone and water utilities was relinquished to Philippine control.
+The town of Banicain was demolished to build the airfield and its residents were relocated to Olongapo.
+As Olongapo's population grew to 60,000, the Filipinos requested control of the town.
+On 7 December 1959, 56,000 acre of land with electrical, telephone and water utilities was relinquished to Filipino control.
 Grande Island was converted to a recreation center for naval personnel; and most of the historic Coastal Artillery guns of Fort Wint were moved to United States coastal defense parks in 1963 and 1968.